Alluxio/alluxio/docs/Startup-Tasks-for-New-Contributors.md

     Language Specification: **public protected private abstract static final transient volatile synchronized native strictfp**, then as **alphabetical order**.
 -   You can download our [Eclipse formatter](resources/tachyon-code-formatter-eclipse.xml).
-    -  If you use Intellij, you can use our formatter with the help from [EclipseCodeFormatter](https://github.com/krasa/EclipseCodeFormatter#instructions)
+    -  If you use IntelliJ, you can use [Eclipse Code Formatter plugin](http://plugins.jetbrains.com/plugin/6546) in IntelliJ

 ### IDE